RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/_index.md

 sudo service redhawk-adminservice restart
 ```

+### Configuration File

+The configuration file follows a standard INI file format.
+A DomainManager is defined within a section that has a `[domain:domainname]` header.
+By adding multiple sections like this, it is possible to define multiple DomainManager services in one file.
+It is recommended that you define only one DomainManager service per configuration file.

+The [DomainManager Configuration File]({{< relref "manual/appendices/adminservice/domainmanager.md" >}}) section describes all the available configuration parameters for the DomainManager process.

 ## DeviceManagers

-The REDHAWK DeviceManagers are controlled by files in the `/etc/redhawk/nodes.d` directory.
-The rhadmin can generate an example DeviceManager configuration with the complete set of parameters that can used to the control the setup and execution of a REDHAWK DeviceManager.
+The REDHAWK DeviceManager configuration is controlled by files in the `/etc/redhawk/nodes.d` directory.
+The rhadmin script can generate an example DeviceManager configuration file with the complete set of parameters to manage the execution of a REDHAWK DeviceManager service.
 There are no rules on partitioning nodes for a REDHAWK system.
 REDHAWK’s only guidance is that you define one GPP per computing host.

-The [DeviceManager Configuration File]({{< relref "manual/appendices/adminservice/devicemanager.md" >}}) section describes all the available configuration parameters for the DeviceManager process.

-### Configuration File

-The configuration files follow a standard INI file format.
-This file can be divided into sections `[node:nodename]` that can be used to define different DeviceManager instances.
-If you have multiple Nodes defined for a computing host, it is recommended that you have one configuration file per Node definition.

 To create and start new DeviceManager services, perform the following commands.

 {{% notice note %}}
 The configuration files reside in a system privileged directory.
 Ensure that you have proper privileges to create and edit files in those directories.
 {{% /notice %}}

 ```
 cd /etc/redhawk/nodes.d